 Jobs WordPress JobBoard – It’s worth a mention the WordPress Job Board set up by WordPress they provide a free to use job board specifically for WordPress jobs.
 Nothing fancy, no accountability but an easy way to find a WordPress developer if you want to go alone.

 Apart from these, I was not able to find other pure WordPress Outsourcing (If I have missed any let me know) There are a number of other services out there that could be used to find a WordPress developer but not specifically for WordPress only.

-Godaddy Plus – I have had a hard time finding out about Godaddy Pro, but here is what I know… Its a place connect to the Godaddy site to browse profiles of expert WordPress designers and developers.
-I personally am a Godaddy Pro member but don’t appear to have a listing.
+GoDaddy Plus – I have had a hard time finding out about GoDaddy Pro, but here is what I know… It’s a place connect to the GoDaddy site to browse profiles of expert WordPress designers and developers.
+I personally am a GoDaddy Pro member but don’t appear to have a listing.
 When I have called support they seemed a bit clueless about what I was asking about, so believe it is an ongoing project at the moment.
-After a bit more digging around, I found out that you can only become a Godaddy Plus developer by recommending $500 worth of Godaddy services to your clients or if you buy $500 worth of Godaddy services for your clients.
+After a bit more digging around, I found out that you can only become a GoDaddy Plus developer by recommending $500 worth of GoDaddy services to your clients or if you buy $500 worth of GoDaddy services for your clients.

 Upwork – I have used UpWork as a client and a developer and again have had mixed results.
-From a client side you need to know and detail exactly what you want, be willing to shift through many application (many of them automated).
+From a client-side, you need to know and detail exactly what you want, be willing to shift through many applications (many of them automated).
 However, you can get some good work if you persist.
 From the developer side, I think I gave up trying to compete with other developers on Upwork as there is no minimum hourly rate which caused many people to estimate stupidly low prices to build and fix websites.